-For a given SST, the results confirm the findings of Smith et al. (2015a) that intensification begins earlier and the intensification rate increases as the latitude is decreased.
+rate increases as the latitude is decreased.
 However, they show important quantitative differences in the latitudinal dependence of intensification rate as the SST is changed.
-Specifically, the dependence on latitude is largest when the SST is marginal for tropical cyclone development (26° C) and reduces in significance as the SST is increased.
+Specifically, the dependence on latitude is largest when the SST is marginal for tropical cyclone development (26 °C) and becomes less important as the SST is increased.
 For example, at 20° N or 30° N latitude, cyclone intensification is more strongly dependent on the SST than at 10° N.